danger89/xfcevdi_spice/README.md

 *Note:* If you won't use the Spice HTML5 client, port `5900` would be sufficient enough.

-Or run with terminal access open (in forground):
+Or run with terminal access open (in foreground):

 ```sh
 docker run --shm-size 2g -it -p 5900:5900 -p 8080:8080 -p 5959:5959 danger89/xfcevdi:latest